-- Automated validation of domain name registration data to assess registrations. - Data insights platform to optimise integrity of domain name registrations - Lift security to implement all relevant controls in the Australian Government's ISM, and implement Zero Trust Maturity Model within auDA - Research public trust in the internet environment, and utilise findings to enhance trust through auDA service delivery, advocacy and action by auDA and others. - Continue to increase the diversity of members and innovate the member program to leverage the membership base to better support the development of .au policies and policy approaches. - Track earbon emissions and adopt approaches that provide a local environmental and social benefit.
+- Automated validation of domain name registration data to assess registrations - Data insights platform to optimise integrity of domain name registrations - Lift security to implement all relevant controls in the Australian Government's ISM, and implement the Zero Trust Maturity Model - Research public trust in the internet environment, and utilise findings to enhance trust through auDA service delivery, advocacy and action by auDA and others - Continue to increase the diversity of members and innovate the member program to leverage the membership base to better support the development of .au policies and policy approaches - Track carbon emissions and adopt approaches that provide a local environmental and social benefit.

-2. Innovation
+Innovation

-Utilise new technologies and new approaches to ensure the financial sustainability of auDA as a self-funded, not-for-profit organisation, and improve the utility of the .au.
+Utilise new technologies to ensure the financial sustainability of auDA as a self-funded, not-for-profit organisation, and improve the utility of the .au.